-Take in the history, culture, and natural escapes of this stunning region in central Japan, utilising Tobu Railway’s non-stop connection from Tokyo to Nikko, and discover all its blooming charms.
+Take in the history, culture, and nature escapes of central Japan, using Tobu Railway’s non-stop train connection from Tokyo to Nikko, and discover all its blooming charms.

-Rail travel is a romantic way to travel across any country, especially Japan.
-The Tobu Railway is one of the most convenient ways to access not only Tokyo’s best sights but go further afield.
-It is a super economical way to easily explore nearby areas for day trips or overnight stays.
+Train travel is a romantic way to travel across any country, especially Japan.
+With the Tobu Railway one of the most convenient ways to access not only Tokyo’s best sights by train but travel further afield.
+It is a super economical way to explore areas close to Tokyo for both day trips by train or overnight stays.

-Nikko is a scenic area steeped in history and nature making for an excellent short-trip destination from Tokyo, as it’s only 2 hours non-stop on Tobu’s Limited Express.
-And as it departs from Tokyo Skytree Station, you have time to take to platforms at TOKYO SKYTREE and see cherry blossoms in Sumida Park all before taking Tobu Railway’s non-stop connection to enjoy all of Nikko’s spring offerings.
+Nikko is a scenic area in central Japan steeped in history and nature, making for an excellent short-trip by train from Tokyo – as it’s only 2 hours non-stop on Tobu’s Limited Express train.
+As it departs from Tokyo Skytree Station, you have time to take explore the TOKYO SKYTREE and see cherry blossoms in Sumida Park before taking Tobu Railway’s non-stop train connection to enjoy all of Nikko’s spring offerings.

 But first, Tokyo

 Start your journey from the most incredible of views at the TOKYO SKYTREE, at an epic 634 meters in height.
 It is the world’s tallest broadcasting tower and the most elevated tower in Japan.
-Across two platforms are the most stunning views of Tokyo, and beyond.
-On clear days, you can spot Mount Fuji from its observation deck at the Tembo Deck at 350 meters.
-Or climb higher to the Tembo Galleria at 450 meters.
-Then replenish at the Sky Restaurant Musashi with its “Edo chic and French cuisine”.
+Across two platforms witness the most stunning views of Tokyo.
+On clear days, you can even spot Mount Fuji from its Tembo Deck at 350 meters.
+Or climb higher to the Tembo Galleria at 450 meters which also boasts the Sky Restaurant Musashi with its “Edo chic and French cuisine”.

-TOKYO SKYTREE is a short walk across to the Sumida River and to Sumida Park, famous for cherry blossoms that bloom every spring (the best time for this is late March to early April).
-Wander the ground before heading to Sensoji, the oldest temple in Tokyo.
-Sensoji Temple is one of Tokyo’s most famous Buddhist temples and is particularly stunning in springtime.
-With its gigantic red paper lantern, the temple’s Kaminarimon Gate (Thunder Gate) is one of Tokyo’s most well-known sights and perfect for that holiday picture.
+TOKYO SKYTREE is a short walk to the Sumida River and to Sumida Park, famous for cherry blossoms that bloom every spring (the best time for this is late March to early April).
+Wander the ground before heading to Sensoji, the oldest, and one of Tokyo’s most famous Buddhist, temples and is particularly stunning in springtime.
+With its gigantic red paper lantern, the temple’s Kaminarimon Gate (Thunder Gate) is one of Tokyo’s most well-known sights.

 Next stop, Nikko

 Nikko is nestled in Tochigi Prefecture, approximately 160 kilometres north of Tokyo.
 Nikko has attracted visitors since ancient times and today is one of Japan’s most popular tourist destinations.
 But what makes this region so unique?
 You’ll find an area filled with natural beauty – from its waterfalls to lakes.
-Plus, it’s home to historic shrines – including the famed trio of Toshogu Shrine, Nikko-zan Rinno-Ji Temple, and Nikko Futarasan Jinja Shrine.
-So captivating it became a UNESCO World Heritage Site in 1999.
+Plus, it’s home to historic shrines – including the famed trio of Toshogu Shrine, Nikko-zan Rinno-Ji Temple, and Nikko Futarasan Jinja Shrine which are so captivating it became a UNESCO World Heritage Site in 1999.

 Hike along the Senjogahara trail

 Nikko National Park is one of the oldest national parks in Japan and features volcanoes, plateaus, lakes, and natural hot springs over 1,402 square kilometres.
-Its wooded highlands, maple and cedar trees, and mountain paths make it ideal for hiking, and in spring it’s lush and incredibly green.
-A popular trail is the Senjogahara which leads from Yudaki Falls to Ryuzu over a raised wooden course covering 6 kilometres.
-It offers incredible marshland and mountains views and takes around 3 hours to complete.
+Its wooded highlands, maple and cedar trees, and mountain paths make it ideal for hiking.
+And in spring it’s lush and incredibly green.
+A popular trail is the Senjogahara which leads from Yudaki Falls to Ryuzu over a raised wooden course covering six kilometres.
+It offers incredible marshland and mountains views and takes around three hours to complete.

 Visit UNESCO heritage temples

 Toshogu Shrine, built in the early 17th century during the Edo period, is dedicated to Tokugawa Ieyasu (1524-1616), the founder of the Tokugawa Shogunate.
 It is filled with adornments, including 5,173 carvings of flowers, dancing girls, Chinese sages, and mythical beasts.
-The vast stone gate that marks the entrance to the temple is reached by Cedar Avenue, a 37-kilometre scenic road lined with 300-year-old cedar trees.
+The vast stone gate that marks the entrance to the temple is reached by Cedar Avenue.
+This epic 37-kilometre scenic road is lined with 300-year-old cedar trees.
 It’s even featured in the Guinness Book of World Records as “the World’s Longest Tree-Lined Avenue” for its cedar tally of 12,350 trees!

 Get up close to Kegon Falls